 The International Baccalaureate (IB) Diploma Program and courses are designed to engage students in an experience that hones their skills as learners, fosters interdisciplinary learning, and prepares them for global citizenship in the 21st century.
+These courses are available to students in 11th and/or 12th grade.
 Students will spend their junior and senior years immersed in studies and experiences that will prepare them for college and beyond.
 Juniors and seniors that engage in the IB Diploma Program or IB courses are open-minded and motivated students of varying educational backgrounds, abilities, and interests.
 The IB Learner Profile serves as the mission statement for teaching and learning.
 The profile details ten essential traits that are explicitly developed in an IB school.
 As learners we strive to be: